-In addition, after successfully completing your registration online, make sure to print out fill all the forms you are provided with, which include parent/guardian consent form and acknowledgment form.
+In addition, after successfully completing your registration online, make sure to print out fill all the forms you are provided with, which include parent/guardian consent form and acknowledgement form.

-Another key point to note is: when visiting the aptitude test center, you must go with the following forms:
+Another key point to note is: when visiting the aptitude test centre, you must go with the following forms: